Congenital Coagulation Protein Disorders

-In the initial stage of DIC, the animal is hypercoagulable due to circulating inflammatory mediators, which cause activation of hemostasis through increased exposure of TF and inhibitor consumption.
+In the initial stage of DIC, the animal is hypercoagulable because of circulating inflammatory mediators that cause activation of hemostasis through increased exposure of TF and inhibitor consumption.
 With time, consumption of coagulation factors, if not compensated by increased production, may lead to a hypocoagulable state with overt clinical symptoms.
-Due to the progressive nature of DIC, the clinical findings vary considerably and range from no overt signs of disease, accompanied by no or perhaps only subtle changes in traditional hemostasis parameters (APTT, PT, d-dimer, fibrinogen, and platelet count), to clinical signs of organ failure, associated with microvascular thrombosis in vital organs, finally culminating in overt bleeding symptoms.
+Because of the progressive nature of DIC, the clinical findings vary considerably and range from no overt signs of disease, accompanied by no or perhaps only subtle changes in traditional hemostasis parameters (APTT, PT, d-dimer, fibrinogen, and platelet count), to clinical signs of organ failure, associated with microvascular thrombosis in vital organs, finally culminating in overt bleeding symptoms.
 The latter presentation is traditionally thought of as the characteristic DIC patient, in which there are also pronounced alterations in hemostasis parameters and a drop in the platelet count.

 Thromboelastography can differentiate the stage of DIC in dogs.
-Dogs diagnosed in the hypercoaguable stage have a much better chance of survival than dogs diagnosed in the hypocoagulable stage.
-This is likely due to early and aggressive intervention through supportive and/or antithrombotic therapy, while the underlying disease is treated.
+Dogs diagnosed in the hypercoagulable stage have a much better chance of survival than dogs diagnosed in the hypocoagulable stage.
+This is likely because of early and aggressive intervention through supportive and/or antithrombotic therapy while the underlying disease is treated.
 Aggressive treatment likely minimizes thromboembolic complications and delays or even prevents progression to overt signs.